webtacular/Webtacular-Headless-CMS/README.md

 # Random notes

+Once we have a stable build we will branch from master.

 [1]: Configureing MongoDB

 for the token system to work, youll need to set the 'token' parameter to be a UNIQUE key